Landscape Design

 Our Garden – Resilience Design HQ

-Our urban homestead includes a greenhouse made of reclaimed windows, a rain water storage system, micro-drip irrigation, a space-efficient structure that incorporates a coop, compost bins, a potting bench, a tool shed and will have a green roof.
+Our 5,000 sf urban homestead includes a greenhouse made of reclaimed windows, a rain water storage system, micro-drip irrigation, a space-efficient structure that incorporates a coop, compost bins, a potting bench, a tool shed and will have a green roof.
 We have a small eco-lawn, permeable paving, a rain garden and over 90 species of edible and medicinal plants.

 Prairie Farm